 Paralegals are in demand.

-The US Department of Labor predicts job growth for paralegals to be much faster than average, even despite the current economic downturn.
+The US Department of Labor predicts job growth for paralegals to be much faster than average.
 Formally trained paralegals will have the best employment opportunities.

 An American Bar Association(ABA) approved program ensures quality.

 The ABA only approves programs that have complied with the ABA's high standards and

 guidelines.
 Attending an ABA approved program can greatly enhance a student's employment

 The College of the Canyons program is ABA approved.

 In February 2010, the ABA formally approved College of the Canyons Paralegal Studies program.
 COC is the only ABA approved associate's degree program in the Santa Clarita and Antelope Valleys.

 - Employment Information from the American Bar Association

 - National Utilization and Compensation Survey Report for Paralegals

 The following skills and traits are typical of successful paralegals: